Matyass/424-web-example/README.md

 ## Purpose
 To have code we can use for hands-on exercises.

-#Conflict on master
+#Conflict on conflictbranch
-this section will be different on the conflictbranch
+this section is now different on the conflictbranch as soon as we save, close, add, and commit it.

 ##method
 how will we resolve this conflict, since the base now has a conflict in it?